GII/emdb/docs/source/how_to_do/work_with_goals.md

 # How to work with Motivations
-In this section, we are going to explain how to work with the Goal cognitive node in the context of the e-MDB cognitive architecture of the PILLAR Robots project.
-Here you will be able to check how to configure robot's motivations either as Goals or Need/Drives node and how to interact with them in order to get the expected behavior.
+In this section, we are going to explain how to work with the motivational cognitive nodes in the context of the e-MDB cognitive architecture of the PILLAR Robots project.
+Here you will be able to check how to configure robot's motivations either as Goals or Desires/Drives nodes and how to interact with them in order to get the expected behavior.

 ## How to configure a standalone Goal node

-If you want to configure the behavior of a Goal node, you can create your own class in the goal.py script.
+If you want to configure the behavior of a Goal node, you can create your own class by inheriting the base Goal class in the goal.py module.
 The basic methods that must be implemented are the following ones:

-- **Get_reward:** The method in charge of calculate the reward obtained after an executed policy.
+- **/get_reward:** This method is in charge of calculating the reward obtained after an executed policy.
 It determines if the Goal is reached (or if the policy helped to get closer to it).

-- **Calculate_activation:** The method that determines the activation of the Goal node.
+- **/calculate_activation:** The method that determines the activation of the Goal node.
 It may depend on the iteration of the experiment, a cognitive process, and more.
-We have to remember that the activation of the Goal node affects the activation of its neighbor C-Node and consequently, of its connected Policy.
+The activation of the Goal node affects the activation of its neighbor C-Node and consequently, of its connected Policy.

 Other methods can be implemented to get the desired behavior.